Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 A touring kayak without enough storage space won’t be of much use on longer trips – meaning it won’t be much of a touring kayak at all.

-On that note, the best touring kayaks should feature at least two hatches for dry storage – one in the front and one in the back – and bungee deck rigging.
+On that note, the best touring kayaks should feature at least two bulkhead hatches for dry storage – one in the front and one in the back – and bungee deck rigging.
 Additional D-ring tie-downs, paddle parks, and easy-to-reach water bottle holders are always a plus.

 Skeg Or Rudder?